Nickersoft/Torrent-Name-Generator/README.md

-# Torrent-Name-Generator
+#TFNG: Torrent File Name Generator

-A little side project I did that puts user input into "torrent file format"
+A side project I did that puts user input into file names following torrent naming conventions.

-The live site is viewable at <a href="http://thetorrentgenerator.gear.host">http://thetorrentgenerator.gear.host</a>.
+The live site can be viewed <a href="http://tylernickerson.com/apps/tfng">here</a>.